lambci/lambci/README.md

 ## Language Recipes

 LambCI doesn't currently have any language-specific settings.
 The default command is `npm install && npm test` which will use the default Lambda version of Node.js (4.3.x) and npm (2.x).

 The way to build with different Node.js versions, or other languages entirely, is just to override the `cmd` config property (specifying a `test` property in a `package.json` file would work too).

+LambCI comes with a collection of helper scripts to setup your environment for languages not supported out of the box on AWS Lambda – that is, every language except Node.js and Python 2.7

 ### Node.js

 LambCI comes with [nave](https://github.com/isaacs/nave) installed and available on the `PATH`, so if you wanted to run your npm install and tests using the latest Node.js v6.x and npm v3.x, you could do specify:

 ```json
 {